Hcappers/GNSS/Legro.md

 ### 02/28/2025
 Updated the Software Design Description (SDD) to reflect current implementation structure and clarified internal logic of data rendering.

-### 03/12/2025
-Verified the status of 74 unique test cases and categorized each as Pass, Fail, Incomplete, or Pending.

 ### 03/18/2025
 Added test case-to-requirement mapping.